 Well, a good coffee maker should obviously address all of the components that are involved in making good coffee, such as:

-The other components of good coffee are quite frankly, outside of the coffee maker's control.
-To recap, these components are the following:
+The other variables of good coffee are quite frankly, outside of the coffee maker's control.

 And this is still a simplistic way of describing how to properly brew great-tasting coffee.